Skip to main content

 Register the ERC-20 token with snapshot support

-Lastly, register your ERC-20 token on the downstream chain:
+Lastly, to register ERC-20 token with snapshot support on the downstream chain, register steps 3-5 on the downstream chain.

 Register recovery contract